 4. Use a premium VPN for a limited time

-Did we mention all VPNs have a 30 to 60 days money-back guarantee policy?
+Did we mention almost all VPNs have a 30 to 60 days money-back guarantee policy?
 This is a bit of a douchebag move, we must admit.
 But, you can choose the cheapest plan (often 3-year or 5-year), and pay the same amount as you would pay a cup of coffee.

 Then, before the money-back period is about to expire, you can ask for a full refund.
 Although this was designed as a way to let people test a VPN, or use it short-term while traveling or unblocking Netflix for a single season of a TV show, it’s possible to abuse their good intentions for your gain.